-Take a peek at how it improved the stairway of the third floor loft in the North House Lodge.
+Take a peek at how the German smear white wash look improved the stairway of the third floor loft in the North House Lodge.
 Keep in mind this part of our house was built in 1835.
 You’re looking at the original attic and floors.
-This space had far too much potential not to do something totally awesome and unique.
-Wait till you see the rest of the room!
+This space had far too much potential not to do something totally awesome and unique on the wall.

 This post is sponsored by Beyond Paint.
 This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Thank you for supporting the brands that keep H2OBungalow going.

 Some people might just refer to it as a white plastered brick wall which is what it looks like.
+German Smear is basically a morter wash over red brick.
 You’ve probably seen it on the exteriors of brick homes or on a brick fireplace.
-In our case, adding plaster over a brick wall recreated a dimensional time-worn look on the brick.
-Aged bricks are never perfect in size or color.
-My tutorial adds a lot of dimension and mimics old brick by layering on Beyond Paint before adding a plaster and sealer.
+In our case, adding plaster over a red brick wall and the vintage fireplace chimney recreated a dimensional time-worn look on the brick.

-Adding plaster over brick in the German smear style completely changes a room and adds a ton of personality.
+Adding plaster over brick in the German smear style completely changes a room and adds a ton of personality, texture and a big wow factor.
 The best part is how versatile it is.
 A German Smear wall looks great in a modern industrial setting, a vintage or traditional setting, add some mid-century furniture and it looks like an urban warehouse.
-It’s pretty in a living room, kitchen or even a bedroom.

 DIY German Smear/Schmear Tutorial and Video